Mbrace1/Gazetter-Project/README.md

         };`

-    This function accepts **$arr** (which is a cutom made array containing all the demographic data codes I want to ask the API for), and **$isocode** (the country code sent from the site via ajax) as arguements.
+    This function accepts the arguements:
+    * **$arr** - a custom made array containing all the demographic data codes I want to ask the API for.
+    * **$isocode** - the country code sent from the site via ajax.
     It then calls the function **apiCall** three times.
-This is beacause the API has a limit on the amount of demographic data codes you can send in a request.
+This is beacause the world bank API has a limit on the amount of demographic data codes you can send in a request.

     It is then formatted into easy to read json and sent back to the site, which jquery can then display.